BEROCHLU/sakata/README.md

 date, predicted, actual, difference, accumulator.

 * 'predicted' is a calculated value by a neural network.
 * 'actual' represents the teacher signal in the input file.
-Here, the teacher signal is opening value of Nikkei 225.
+Here, the teacher signal is opening value of Nikkei 225 ETF.
 * 'difference' is a value obtained by subtracting 'predicted' from 'actual'.
 * 'accumulator' is a daily cumulative 'difference'.